ncatlab/nlab-content/pages/1/1/1/0/20111/content.md

 Of course, the expansions (eq:GenericExampleOfBrauerInduction) are not unique.
 But one may find [[functor|functorial]] choices that satisfy good extra properties, see below _[Snaith's explicit Brauer induction](#SnaithExpansion)_ and _[Symond's explicit Brauer induction](#SymondExplicitBrauerInduction)_.

+Brauer's induction theorem may be thought of as a sharpened version of [[Artin's induction theorem]] saying that every character of $G$ is a *rational* linear combination of characters of representations induced from cyclic subgroups of $G$.

 <br/>

 ## Properties